-A historian, writer, and photographer, I was born in Dearborn, Michigan and spent my childhood in suburban Detroit.
-I am the author of Dreaming Suburbia: Detroit and the Production of Postwar Space and Culture (Wayne State University Press) and Ford Road (University of Michigan Press).
+A historian, writer, and photographer, I was born in Dearborn, Michigan, and spent my childhood in suburban Detroit.
+I am the author of Dreaming Suburbia (Wayne State University Press) and Ford Road (University of Michigan Press).

-I now live in Devon, UK, where I work as a freelance writer (of fiction and nonfiction).
-I have written for the Detroit News, Salon, Bright Lights Film Journal, Belt Magazine, Eclectica Magazine, Great Lakes Review, Streetlight Magazine, Cobalt Review, Huffington Post UK (blog writer), and the London Financial Times ‘Urban Ingenuity’ series.
-I have also blogged for the Huffington Post UK.
+I now live in Devon, UK, where I work as a freelance writer (fiction and nonfiction) and academic editor.
+I have also written for The Detroit News, Salon, Bright Lights Film Journal, Belt Magazine, Eclectica Magazine, Great Lakes Review, Streetlight Magazine, Cobalt Review, Huffington Post UK (blog writer), and the London Financial Times ‘Urban Ingenuity’ series.

-Other projects concern the relations between place and memory, history and memory, and the uses of private and public photographs in memory writing.
+Current projects concern the relations between place and memory, and the uses of private and public photographs in memory writing.
 The history and culture of Detroit and Michigan remain personal and research interests.